tflander/FirstPlay/README.md

-Step 4 Instructions
+Step 5 Instructions
 ===================

-- Retrieve code from this branch:  git checkout -f step4
+- Retrieve code from this branch:  git checkout -f step5
-- Verify that once again ListController is broken.
-The controller expects an optional field for the contact's phone number.
-- Add the optional phone number field to the Contact case class
-- Verify the app runs with the proper JSON response.
+- Verify work required for step 4 is complete.

 Change history:
 ===============